joellegg/mf-route-routing/README.md

 ## Requirements

-For this exercise, you're going to create a basic application, with a two views.
+For this exercise, you're going to create a basic application, with two views.
 Each view will provide information about a famous American highway.
 Each will have a title show the name of the highway, and an element in which the description of the highway will be displayed.

 You will need: